 --write-log-to-file string output file path to write global log, does not turn off printing log to stderr

---help | -h flag to print help (for basic options) to stderr and exit
+--help | -h flag to print help info to stderr and exit

 Standard input stream: